 Similarly, on February 8, 2007, we recognized a Western Great Lakes (WGL) DPS and removed it from the list of the List of Endangered and Threatened Wildlife (72 FR 6052).
-Several groups challenged this rule in court, arguing that the Service may not identify a DPS within a broader pre-existing listed entity for the purpose of delisting the DPS (Humane Society of the United States v.
+Several groups challenged this rule in court, arguing that the Service may not identify a DPS within a broader preexisting listed entity for the purpose of delisting the DPS (Humane Society of the United States v.
 Kempthorne, Civil Action No. 07-0677 (PLF) (D.D.C.)).
 On September 29, 2008, the court vacated the WGL DPS final rule and remanded it to the Service.
 The court found that the Service had made that decision based on its interpretation that the plain meaning of the Act authorizes the Service to create and delist a DPS within an already-listed entity.
-The court disagreed, and concluded that the Act is ambiguous as to whether the Service can provide a reasoned explanation of how its interpretation is consistent with the text, structure, legislative history, judicial interpretations, and policy objectives of the Act.
+The court disagreed, and concluded that the Act is ambiguous as to whether the Service has this authority.
+The court accordingly remanded the final rule so that the Service can provide a reasoned explanation of how its interpretation is consistent with the text, structure, legislative history, judicial interpretations, and policy objectives of the Act.

 Given the above court rulings, on October 28, 2008 (73 FR 63926), we reopened the comment period on our February 8, 2007, proposed rule (72 FR 6106).
 Specifically, we sought information, data, and comments from the public regarding the 2007 proposal with an emphasis on new information relevant to this action, the issues raised by the Montana District Court, and the issues raised by the September 29, 2008, ruling of the U.S. District Court for the District of Columbia with respect to the WGL gray wolf DPS.
 The notice also asked for public comment on what portions of Wyoming need to be managed as a trophy game area and what portions of Wyoming constitute a significant portion of the NRM DPS's range.
+After further analysis, we determined that Wyoming's regulatory framework did not meet the requirements of the Act.
+On January 15, 2009 Wyoming's Governor was notified that Wyoming no longer had a Serviceapproved wolf management plan (Gould 2009).
+Wolf management in all of Wyoming (except the Wind River Tribal Lands because the tribe had a Serviceapproved plan) again became immediately under the less flexible provisions of the 1994 experimental population rules [17.84 (i)].